Niten001/DaedalSmartShower/README.md

 Once you have completed coding on your branch you now have to perform a *rebase* on your code.
 This is done to update your branch to the latest version of the *master* branch to prevent errors and conflicts when your branch is merged into the master branch.
 The first step when performing a
-*rebase* operation is to *fetch* the latest version of *master* in the same way as before.
+*rebase* operation is to *pull* the latest version of *master* in the same way as before.
 Now you *check out* your branch and enter the following code, dealing with any merge conflicts as they appear.
 ```
+git checkout master
-git fetch origin master
+git pull origin master
 git checkout <branch-name>
 git rebase master
 ```